-This is Staff Report Number 2 for S11-0005 and has been prepared based upon supplemental information submitted by the applicant for consideration by the Board of Supervisors at the public hearing on August 7, 2012.
+This is a proposed Revision to S11-0004 and has been prepared for consideration by the Board of Supervisors at the public hearing on August 7, 2012.
 The original Staff Report was prepared for the Planning Commission public hearing of February 9, 2012.
-The Board of Supervisors File ID is 12-0373 and contains the original report and subsequent related memoranda, appeals, and other documents.
+The Board of Supervisors File ID is 12-0368 and contains the original report and subsequent related memoranda, appeals, and other documents.

 The Board file may be found online at: http://eldorado.legistar.com/Calendar.aspx.